aryanvx/act-study-plan/README.md

 ## Overview
 This project is a simple yet powerful Python script that automatically generates a personalized ACT study calendar based on your start date, duration, and subjects.
 It exports an `.ics` calendar file that you can import into Google Calendar/Apple Calendar/Outlook.

-I built this as part of my journey preparing for the **October 2025 ACT** — instead of relying on generic study plans, I wanted something that adapted to *my* schedule and priorities.
+I built this as part of my journey preparing for the **October 2025 ACT**, instead of relying on generic study plans, I wanted something that adapted to *my* schedule and priorities.

-This project combines my interest in **computer science** with **academic performance optimization** — turning a stressful process into a structured one (really kicking it w/ the buzzwords on this.)
+This project combines my interest in **computer science** with **academic performance optimization**, turning a stressful process into a structured one (really kicking it w/ the buzzwords on this.)

 ## Features
 - Interactive setup (enter your start date, study duration, and subjects)